sheshbabu/freshlytics/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/sheshbabu/freshlytics/master/docs/title.png" /></p>

+## Overview

 Freshlytics is an open source privacy-friendly analytics software.
 It aims to be reliable, friendly to use and easy to deploy.

+Note: This is still in beta so use in production with care.

 ## Screenshots